karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Docs — CLI plan/prompt and init flags
   - Clarified that the run plan header includes a `prompt:` line in CLI docs.
   - Added init migration notes (.bak, `--dry-run`) to Getting Started.

+- Run — plan-only prints resolved prompt
+  - Updated `stan run -p` path to resolve the system prompt and include a `prompt:` line in the printed plan (core/local/path/auto).
+Falls back to the base plan if resolution fails.
+Commit Message